Overview

 Tilted optic nerve head

-Sometimes the optic nerve can enter the back of the eyeball at an angle rather than straight, so from the top, they look tilted.
-This can make it look like the tilted side of the optic nerve head is thinner than the rest of the nerve.
+It can look like the tilted side of the optic nerve head is thinner than the rest of the nerve.
 The optic nerve head is the beginning of the optic nerve that is visible at the back of the eye.
-While this may look abnormal, it might be the normal appearance for that optic nerve.
+While this may look unusual, it might be the normal appearance for that optic nerve.

 Asymmetric (non-matching) discs

-Occasionally patients look like they have a bigger optic nerve head at the back of one eye compared with the other.
+Sometimes, it can seem that there is a bigger optic nerve head at the back of one eye compared with the other.
 This can make it look like the larger optic nerve head has fewer nerve fibres than the smaller one.
 This might be correct, or it might be the normal appearance for that optic nerve.

 Some reasons why visual fields may be abnormal